 Product producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
-We would refer you to policy documents or product terms for the details of such provisions.
+Please refer to your policy documents or product terms for the details of such provisions.

 Whilst we are happy to receive verbal complaints, it would be preferable that any complaints are made in writing.
 We will acknowledge your complaint in writing within 5 business days and we will fully investigate it.
 We shall investigate the complaint as swiftly as possible, and the complainant will receive an update on the complaint at intervals of not greater than 20 business days starting from the date on which the complaint is made.
-On completion of our investigation, we will provide you with a written report of the outcome.
-In the event that you are still dissatisfied with our handling of or response to your complaint, you are entitled to refer the matter to the Financial Services and Pensions Ombudsman (FSPO).
-A full copy of our complaints procedure is available on request.
+We will attempt to resolve a complaint within 40 business days.
+When the 40 days has elapsed, if the complaint is still not resolved, we will inform the complainant of the anticipated timeframe within which we hope to resolve the complaint.
+On completion of our investigation, we will provide you with a written letter.
+In the event that you are still dissatisfied with our handling of or response to your complaint, as a final step you are entitled to refer the matter to the Financial Services and Pensions Ombudsman (FSPO).
+A full copy of our complaint’s procedure is available on request.

 We are subject to the requirements of the General Data Protection Regulation 2018 and the Irish Data Protection Act 2018.

-if this medium is not suitable please email email@example.com we will ensure you can easily receive a copy, Please contact us at firstname.lastname@example.org if you have any concerns about your personal data.
+If this medium is not suitable please email firstname.lastname@example.org and we will ensure you can easily receive a copy.

 Consumer Insurance Contracts Act 2019